 Please bring only Acceptable Food Scrap Items to these drop offs.
-No Plastic Bags!
+No Plastic Bags at the drop offs!

 Food Scrap Collection Kits are available (while supplies last)

-The City is offering Food Scrap Collection kits to the first 100 residents interested in this program.
+The City is offering Food Scrap Collection kits to residents, while supplies last.

 Kitchen Scrap Containers are available to any residents who wants to compost in their backyard, or bring their food scraps to a drop off.